ismaelgv/rnr/README.md

 ### GitHub Releases
-You can download binaries from [latest release page](https://github.com/ChuckDaniels87/rnr/releases).
-Choose the compressed file corresponding to your platform and extrac it.
+You can download binaries from [latest release page](https://github.com/ChuckDaniels87/rnr/releases), choose the compressed file corresponding to your platform.
 These compressed files contain the executable and other additional content such as completion files (*Bash*, *Zsh*, *fish* and *PowerShell*).

 ### Arch Linux
 A package is available in the AUR